nielsontrung/zoom-note-taker/README.md

 #change the region according to the coordinates found from the previous program
 screenShotDimensions = (150, 200, 1300, 720)
 ```
-After updating the screenshot region run the takezoomnotes before your lecture starts.
-The program will take sceenshots while your lecture is happening.
-You can also change the location of where your screenshots get saved also found in the takezoomnotes.py.
+After updating the screenshot region, run takezoomnotes.py before your lecture starts.
+The program will automatically capture screenshots during the lecture.
+You can also change the location where your screenshots are saved, which can be configured in the takezoomnotes.py file.
 ```python
 def screenshot(file):
     img = pyautogui.screenshot(region=screenShotDimensions)
     img.save(r"C:\Users\niels\Desktop\image-to-text\\" + file)#change the file location inbetween the ""
 ```
-After you manually terminate the program your folder should contain screenshots of your lecture.
-The program currently does not detect duplicates in the folder so make sure you delete any duplicates slides that appear.
-After deleting any duplicates run the image-to-text.py to convert the slides to text based notes.
+After manually terminating the program, your folder should contain screenshots of your lecture.
+The program currently does not detect duplicates, so be sure to delete any duplicate slides that may appear.
+Once you've removed the duplicates, run image-to-text.py to convert the slides into text-based notes.

-Disclaimer the image to text conversion is raw so make sure your read over your notes are consistent with your slides.
+Disclaimer: The image-to-text conversion is raw, so make sure to review your notes to ensure they are consistent with your slides.